- Curtis Plumb had his arm bitten by the leopard in South Africa safari park

 The Nhongo Safaris website lists Mr Plumb as being from the UK, deciding to work in South Africa due to his 'love of the bush and nature.'

-has been guiding in the Kruger National Park since 2011 and is still
+'He has been guiding in the Kruger National Park since 2011 and is still enjoying the bush as much as when he just started,' the profile reads.

 Terrified tourists stack up behind the truck as the leopard began its assault on driver Curtis Plumb